chidaobanjiu/works-on-LPTHW/README.md

 # works-on-LPTHW
-These are my own works on Learn Python The Hard Way Just have them in record
+These are my own works on Learn Python the Hard Way Just have them in record